Limit Order Books: Modelling LOBs

-Early agent-based models of LOBs assumed that agents arrived sequentially at the market \cite{Foucault:2005}, and that the LOB emptied at the end of every time step.
-Such a set-up failed to acknowledge the LOB's key functionality of storing supply and demand for later consumption by other market participants \cite{Smith:2003}.
-However, more recent agent-based models have more closely mimicked the process of real limit order trading, and have been able to reproduce a wide range of empirical features present in LOB data \cite{Challet:2003, Chiarella:2002, Cont:2000, Preis:2006}.
+Early ABMs of LOBs assumed that agents arrived sequentially \citep{Foucault:1999} and that LOBs emptied at the end of each time step.
+Such setups fail to acknowledge an LOB's key function of storing supply and demand for later consumption by other traders \citep{Smith:2003}.
+However, more recent ABMs have more closely mimicked real LOBs and have successfully reproduced a wide range of empirical features present in empirical data \citep{Challet:2003, Chiarella:2002, Cont:2000, Preis:2006}.

-\textcite{Cont:2000} showed that when agents were assumed to imitate each other, a heavy-tailed return distribution emerged.
-The model's output also exhibited clustered volatility and aggregational Gaussianity, as discussed in Section \ref{stylizedfacts}.
+\citet{Cont:2000} showed that when agents in a simple market imitated each other, the resulting output exhibited a heavy-tailed return distribution, clustered volatility, and aggregational Gaussianity (see Section \ref{stylizedfacts}).

-\textcite{Chiarella:2002} noted that if all agents were assumed to share a common valuation regime for the asset being traded, the realized volatility was too low compared to empirical data and there was no volatility clustering.
-They thereby argued that substantial heterogeneity must exist between market participants in order for the highly non-trivial properties of volatility, as discussed in Section \ref{volatility}, to emerge in real limit order markets. \textcite{Cont:2005} noted that differences in agents' timescales (i.e., their level of impatience) could be a source of such heterogeneity in real markets.
+\citet{Chiarella:2002} studied an ABM in which all agents shared a common valuation for the asset traded in a given LOB.
+They noted that the realized volatility produced by their model was too low compared to empirical data and that there was no volatility clustering.
+They thereby argued that substantial heterogeneity must exist between traders in real LOBs in order for the highly nontrivial properties of volatility to emerge (see Section \ref{volatility}). \citet{Cont:2005} noted that differences in agents' levels of impatience could be a source of such heterogeneity in real markets.

-\textcite{Preis:2006} reproduced the main findings of the \textcite{Smith:2003} model, but using an agent-based model rather than independent Poisson processes.
-By finely tuning agents' trading strategies, the heavy-tailed distribution of mid-price returns, the super-diffusivity of mid-price returns over medium timescales, and the negative autocorrelation of $m(t)$ on an event-by-event timescale were all reproduced by the model.
-The performance of individual agents in the model has also been studied \cite{Preis:2007}.
-The Hurst exponent $H$ of the mid-price series was found to vary according to the number of agents in the model.
-The best fit of $H$ against values calculated from empirical data was found to occur with 150 to 500 ``liquidity provider'' (i.e., limit order placing) agents and 150 to 500 ``liquidity taker'' (i.e., market order placing) agents in the model.
+\citet{Preis:2006} reproduced the main findings of \citet{Smith:2003} using an ABM rather than independent Poisson processes.
+By fine-tuning agents' trading strategies, the model reproduced the heavy-tailed distribution of mid-price returns, the diffusivity of mid-price returns over long timescales, and the negative autocorrelation of $m(t)$ on an event-by-event timescale. \citet{Preis:2007} also studied the performance of individual agents in the model.
+He found that the Hurst exponent $H$ of the mid-price return series depended on the number of agents in the model, and that the best fit of $H$ against values calculated from empirical data occurred with 150 to 500 liquidity provider (i.e., limit order placing) agents and 150 to 500 liquidity taker (i.e., market order placing) agents.